medbecdev/Crossmint-challenge/README.md

 This repository contains several JavaScript files that offer various functionalities, from interacting with an API to drawing geometric shapes and managing data.

+## Testing

+You can test the functionality of the files by running `callApi.js` from the terminal using the `node callApi.js` command.
+Please ensure that Node.js is installed on your system before running the command.

 ## Files

 1. **callApi.js**